Famous/famous/guides/layout.md

 This concept extends beyond `Surfaces` to any Famo.us renderable, such as a `View`.
 It is especially important in `Views` that handle layout, such as `GridLayout` or `SequentialLayout`.
-These layouts have no intrinsic notion of a boundind-box, and need to have their `size` defined for them in a parenting `Modifier`.
+These layouts have no intrinsic notion of a bounding-box, and, as such, must inherit their `size` from a parent `Modifier`.

 <a name="align">Align</a>
 --------------------------------------------------------------------------------
-Layout is often easily described in terms of "top left", "bottom right", etc.
+Layout is commonly described in terms of "top left", "bottom right", etc.
-`Align` is a way of defining an alignment relative to a bounding-box given by a `size`. `Align` is given by an array `[x, y]` of proportions between 0 and 1.
+`Align` defines a starting position relative to a bounding-box given by a `size`. `Align` is specified by an array `[x, y]` of proportions, with each value being between 0 and 1.
 The default value for the `align` is top left, or `[0, 0]`.
 The following table summarizes common alignment values.